Basic Approach and Policy

 Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors (Subcontract Act)

-Laws and regulations relating to labor such as Labor Standards Act/Industrial Safety and Health Act, etc.
+Laws and regulations relating to labor, such as the Labor Standards Act and Industrial Safety and Health Act

 Laws and regulations relating to insider trading

 Personal information protection laws/My Number ID Act

 Laws and guidelines relating to measures against antisocial forces